PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 e1, all1
 ```

-We note that the initial number of methods defined for
+The initial number of methods defined for
-`TaylorIntegration.jetcoeffs!` is 2.
+`TaylorIntegration.jetcoeffs!` is 2; yet, since `@taylorize` was used
+in [an example previously](@ref diffeqinterface), the current number
+of methods is 3, as explained below.
 ```@example taylorize
-methods(TaylorIntegration.jetcoeffs!) # default methods
+println(methods(TaylorIntegration.jetcoeffs!)) # default methods
 ```
-Similarly, the number of methods for `TaylorIntegration._allocate_jetcoeffs!` is
+Similarly, the number of methods for `TaylorIntegration._allocate_jetcoeffs!` originally is 2, and for the same reasons it is
-also 2.
+currently 3.
 ```@example taylorize
-methods(TaylorIntegration._allocate_jetcoeffs!) # default methods
+println(methods(TaylorIntegration._allocate_jetcoeffs!)) # default methods
 ```
-Using `@taylorize` will increase this number by creating a new method for these
+Using `@taylorize` will increase this number by creating a new method
-two functions.
+for these functions.

 The macro [`@taylorize`](@ref) is intended to be used in front of the function
 that implements the equations of motion.
 The macro does the following: it